auanasgheps/snapraid-aio-script/README.md

 1. Install markdown `apt install python-markdown`
 2. Place the script wherever you prefer e.g. /usr/sbin/snapraid
 3. Give executable rights to root user
-3. Open the script and add your email address at line 74 - more configs below
+3. Open the script and add your email address at line 43
-4. Tweak the script as required
+4. Tweak the script if needed
 5. Schedule the script execution time

 # Known Issues